 Available with Spatial Analyst license.

-Map Algebra allows you access to the Spatial Analyst tools, operators, functions, and classes through algebra.
+Map algebra allows you access to the Spatial Analyst tools, operators, functions, and classes through algebra.
 In its most basic form, an output raster is specified to the left of an equal sign (=), and the tools, operators, and their parameters are on the right.
-For example:
+See the following example:

 The above statement calculates a hillshade, determining the illumination with the sun being at an azimuth of 99 degrees and an altitude of 33 degrees, and creates a Raster object named outShade to store the results.

-Map Algebra can run simple statements, but the power of the language is realized when creating complex statements and models.
-As Map Algebra has been integrated in Python, all the functionality of Python and ArcPy and its extensions (modules, classes, functions, and properties) is available to you, the modeler.
+Map algebra can run simple statements, but the power of the language is realized when creating complex statements and models.
+As map algebra has been integrated in Python, all the functionality of Python and ArcPy and its extensions (modules, classes, functions, and properties) are available to you, the modeler.

 - The Raster Calculator tool

 The Raster Calculator tool runs map algebra expressions.
 The tool has a calculator interface from which most map algebra statements can be created by clicking buttons.
 Raster Calculator can be used as a stand-alone tool, but it can also be used in ModelBuilder.
 As a result, the tool allows map algebra to be integrated into ModelBuilder.

 In the above expression, three rasters are combined by multiplying the second and third rasters together and adding that result to the first.
 Note that operators follow a defined order of precedence.